raspberrypi/documentation/usage/python/README.md

 The official Python Package Index (PyPI) hosts files uploaded by package maintainers.
 Some packages require compilation (compiling C/C++ or similar code) in order to install them, which can be a time-consuming task, particlarly on the single-core Raspberry Pi 1 or Pi Zero.

 piwheels is a service providing pre-compiled packages (called *Python wheels*) ready for use on the Raspberry Pi.
-Raspbian is pre-configured to use piwheels for pip.
+Raspberry Pi OS is pre-configured to use piwheels for pip.
 Read more about the piwheels project at [www.piwheels.org](https://www.piwheels.org/).

 ## More